Athanasios777/MSc-pfi/README.md

 The "pap-algorithm.py" script firstly evaluates the F-1 score of the model and then applies the PaP algorithm to get the Permutation Feature Importance (PFI) scores.

+In the "results-inspection.ipynb" notebook, some inspection of the training is happening, followed by a visualization of the permutation.
+Lastly, the performance metrics are being shown to evaluate the experiments.